My first PowerShell runbook

 This tutorial walks you through the creation of a PowerShell runbook in Azure Automation.
 You start with a simple runbook that you test and publish while you learn how to track the status of the runbook job.
 Then you modify the runbook to actually manage Azure resources, in this case starting an Azure virtual machine.
 Lastly, you make the runbook more robust by adding runbook parameters.

-To complete this tutorial, you need the following:
+To complete this tutorial, you need the following prerequisites:

 - Azure subscription.
 If you don't have one yet, you can activate your MSDN subscriber benefits or sign up for a free account.

 - Automation account to hold the runbook and authenticate to Azure resources.
 This account must have permission to start and stop the virtual machine.

 - An Azure virtual machine.
-You stop and start this machine so it should not be a production VM.
+You stop and start this machine so it shouldn't be a production VM.

 Create new runbook